raisinbran25/csp2/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
+    - Path: where a file is located, within folders and subfolders
-    - Route
+    - Route: path that something (packet) travels over a network
-    - Computer System
+    - Computer System: system within the device (OS) like windows
-    - Computer Device
+    - Computer Device: physical computing object, like a computer
-    - Bandwidth
+    - Bandwidth: how much data can be transferred across a path
-    - Computer Network
+    - Computer Network: web of interconnected computers

 > Watch/review College Board Daily Video 4.1.2